 Eight centuries after Moses led the Children of Israel from Egypt, a Jewish community thrived on Elephantine Island, a small isle on the Nile in Southern Egypt near the present-day Aswan.

 Archaeologists date the origin of the Elephantine community to the dispersion and exile of the Jews from ancient Israel following the destruction of the First Temple in 586 BCE.

 Almost everything we know about this interesting chapter of Jewish exilic life comes from the discovery by American Egyptologist Charles Edwin Wilbour in 1893 of a large collection of scrolls, known as the Elephantine papyri, dating back to antiquity.
-Eight of these papyri and many related artifacts go on view next month at the Skirball Cultural Centre of Los Angeles in a major exhibition titled “Jewish Life in Ancient Egypt: A Family Archive from the Nile Valley.”
+(Eight of these papyri and many related artifacts were on view in 2004 at the Skirball Cultural Centre of Los Angeles in a major exhibition titled “Jewish Life in Ancient Egypt: A Family Archive from the Nile Valley.”)